-An Applicant must provide any climate resilience efforts related to the Project, that is, the ability to prepare for, recover from, and adapt to climate change impacts.
-Applicants should describe efforts that can be undertaken to understand the climate resiliency of the energy storage device site, the technology, and design considerations, and how the Applicant plans to minimize the energy storage device's risk of being impacted by future climate events over its useful life.
+Applicants must provide all the information requested below in their Climate Resilience efforts and fill out Attachment J. (Climate Resilience).
+An Applicant must describe any climate resilience efforts related to the Project, that is, the ability to prepare for, recover from, and adapt to climate change impacts.
+Applicants should describe efforts that can be undertaken to understand the climate resiliency of the Project site, the technology, and design considerations, and how the Applicant plans to minimize the energy storage device's risk of being impacted by future climate events over its useful life.

-An Applicant shall address how reliability and project performance may be impacted by future conditions and hazards caused by climate change.
+An Applicant shall address how reliability and Project performance may be impacted by future conditions and hazards caused by climate change.
 Specifically, an Application must include a Project's climate hazard exposure and describe the adaptation and resilience measures that will be incorporated to mitigate risk of reliability issues.
 Applications must also identify any anticipated impacts to performance (i.e., charging/discharging capabilities, round-trip efficiency) that may result from climate impacts projected to occur within the Project's useful life and how the Project will maintain its expected performance levels.

 Applicants will be evaluated on the completeness of identifying, assessing, and providing mitigation strategies for climate resilience risks.
 Applications that identify the Project's climate hazard exposure and clearly describe the climate change adaptation and resilience measures that will be incorporated into the Project's siting, design, technology selection, construction, and operation will be scored higher.
 In addition, Applications that identify anticipated impacts from adverse weather events to the Project's performance and demonstrate how the Project will maintain its expected performance will also be scored higher.
-This information requirement related to performance may be covered and cross referenced in Section 5.1.5 Operating Plan.
+This information requirement related to performance may be covered and cross-referenced in the Applicant's response to Section 5.1.6 Operating Plan and Attachment G. (Operating & Safety Plans).